-Nutrient-rich wastewater continually enters the first pond, and aerobic microbial life abounds.
+Lots of microbial activity happens in the first pond.
+Nutrient-rich wastewater continually enters the pond, and aerobic microbial life abounds.
 As the microbes grow in population, they accumulate near the bottom of the pond as a thick spongy matte - commonly referred to as sludge.
 As the sludge accumulates, the deeper sections become starved of oxygen, darken in colour, and stabilize into a distinctly different anaerobic ecosystem.

-The ecology in the second pond differs from the first.
+The ecology in the second pond is very different than the first.
 Generally free of sludge, it looks and behaves like a water body found in nature.
-Commonly called the "finishing pond," aerobic microbes ingest remaining nutrients in the water column, resulting in a clean, clear, polished effluent that can re-enter our environment.
+Commonly called the "finishing pond", aerobic microbes ingest remaining nutrients in the water column, resulting in a clean, clear, polished effluent that can reenter our environment.
 The second ponds in our municipality are commonly filled with ducks, geese, turtles, muskrats, and duckweed.